 5 Best Dog Breeds for Single Women Living Alone

-If you are a single woman and looking for the best breed to fit your lifestyle, you should consider this list.
+If you are a single woman and looking for the best breed to protect you, you should consider this list.
 Some thieves will state that they avoid a house with a small barking dog because it is going to alert the owners.
 However, a large dog with a good bark will do a lot more for you than any shrill-voiced lap dog will—no matter how good his intentions.

 When choosing, you need to find a pet that you enjoy in both looks and personality.
-Your should choose from among the following:
+You should choose from among the following:

 1. American Pit Bill Terrier

 With his muscular body, thick jaws, and a strong neck, the APBT really looks a lot tougher than it acts.
 However there have been several famous cases in which an APBT has defended his owner from attack.
 Any strong dog should have some basic techniques enforced so that his manners will be better.
 But they are often so friendly that it may not be the best choice for a woman living alone.
 They are a lot of fun to have around, though.

 Pit Bulls are good with kids, but not always great with other dogs.
 They are not big, and although they are muscular they are a lot easier to handle than many big personal protection breeds.
 APBTs do need to be socialized if expected to be around smaller dogs or other pets around the house.

 They are usually fairly healthy, but some lines may have hip dysplasia, thyroid diseases, problems with their knees, mange, and heart disease.
 They live to about 12 to 14 years.